jntn/wordcube/README.md

 # wordcube #

-A library to create cubes of letters with hidden words.
-The words can be found by tracing in any direction horizontilly or vertically.
+A library to create word grid of letters with hidden words.
+The words can be found by tracing in any direction horizontally or vertically.
 Here is an example with the word PUZZLE highlighted.
 <table>
     <tr>
         <td>A</td>